noseka1/execute-remote-pipeline/README.md

 $ oc create secret generic --from-literal=openshift-token=INSERT_TOKEN_HERE
 ```

-Use the *execute-remote-pipeline* task in your pipeline, for example:
+Use the *execute-remote-pipeline* task in your pipeline to execute the pipeline on the remote cluster, for example:

 ```
 apiVersion: tekton.dev/v1beta1